James Wilson (darts player): PDC

-He entered the PDC World Darts Championship 2019 as 26th seed and in the new format, he started in the second round.
-He faced William O'Connor and lost 2-3 on sets.
-At the UK Open 2019 Wilson received bye to the 4th round, where he scored only one leg in a match against James Wade and lost 1-10.
-Wilson's form dropped down during the year and the only other major he played in was Players Championship Finals 2019, where he caused major surprise after winning 6-5 over the 4th seed, Peter Wright.
+He entered the 2019 PDC World Championship as 26th seed and in the new format, he started in the second round.
+He lost to William O'Connor 2–3 in sets.
+At the 2019 UK Open Wilson received a bye to the 4th round, where he lost to James Wade and 1–10.
+Wilson's form dropped during the year and the only other major he qualified for was the Players Championship Finals, where he achieved a shock 6–5 win over the 4th seed, Peter Wright.
 In the second round Wilson was whitewashed by Chris Dobey.

-Despite falling out of top 32 in the PDC Order of Merit, Wilson qualified for PDC World Darts Championship 2020 through PDC Prot Tour Order of Merit, from 27th place.
-In the first round he lost to Nico Kurz 1-3 on sets.
-Wilson received bye into the 3rd round of UK Open 2020 and won over Ted Evetts 6-4, before losing to 4-10 to Michael Smith.
+Despite falling out of top 32 in the PDC Order of Merit, Wilson qualified for World Championship through the PDC Pro Tour Order of Merit, from 27th place.
+In the first round he lost to Nico Kurz 1–3 in sets.
+Wilson received a bye into the 3rd round of the 2020 UK Open and won against Ted Evetts 6–4 before losing to 4–10 to Michael Smith.
 James struggled during the year, having problems with both shoulder and eye injury.
-He was unable to qualify for any other major tournament that year and also failed to qualify for PDC World Darts Championship 2021.
-That caused him major fall down in the rankings and he ended the year on 64th position of PDC Order of Merit, maintaining his Tour card.
+He was unable to qualify for any other major tournament that year and also failed to qualify for the 2021 World Championship.
+That caused him major fall down in the rankings and he ended the year on 64th position on the PDC Order of Merit, narrowly retaining his Tour card.

-Wilson received bye to the 3rd round of UK Open 2021, where he lost 1-6 to Keegan Brown, averaging 80.88.
-Yet again, he was unable to qualify for any other major tournaments and was constantly dropping down the rankings.
-In November he won PDPA Qualifier for PDC World Darts Championship 2022 and kept a theoretical chance to hold his Tour card.
-After losing 1-3 against Luke Woodhouse in the 1st round, Wilson ended the year on 91st place of PDC Order of Merit and lost the Tour card.
+Wilson received a bye to the 3rd round of 2021 UK Open, where he lost 1–6 to Keegan Brown.
+Yet again, he was unable to qualify for any other major tournaments and was dropping down the rankings.
+In November he qualified PDPA Qualifier for the 2022 World Championship via the PDPA qualifier and kept a theoretical chance to retain his Tour card.
+After losing 1–3 against Luke Woodhouse in the 1st round, Wilson ended the year on 91st place of PDC Order of Merit and lost his Tour card.

 In January 2022 Wilson entered PDC UK Q-School and automatically qualified for Final Stage.
 On the first day of the tournament, he regained his Tour card for 2 years after a win over Cameron Menzies 6-1.